skip to Main Content

 5. Tailgating

-Because of their size and weight, larger cars can do significant damage to smaller cars on the road.
-Tailgating can lead to rear-end crashes to petty actions such as brake checking.
+Tailgating can lead to rear-end crashes as a result of petty actions such as brake checking.
 It’s best to adjust your speed and go around a slow-moving vehicle when it becomes safe to do so.

 6. Driving Above the Posted Speed Limit